Exercise & Movement

 I have both worked in the mental health and eating disorders field and as a fitness instructor for many years.
-As someone who studies both eating disorders and exercise, I knew I wanted to make her classes open to everyone, and when I was teaching vowed I work never tell my students that they needed to lose weight, or shame them for their food choices, or their bodies.
-Rather, I wanted to provide a fun environment that was open to all who wanted to engage in movement that they enjoyed for their physical health, mental health and community.
+As someone who studies both eating disorders and exercise, I knew I wanted to make my classes open to everyone, and when I was teaching vowed I work never tell my students that they needed to lose weight, or shame them for their food choices, or their bodies.
+Rather, I wanted to provide an environment that was open to all who wanted to engage in movement and exercise that they enjoyed for their physical health, mental health, and community.

-The Movement In Motion Pledge is an easy way for people who teach any kind of movement classes: dance, fitness, boxing, martial arts, personal trainers, etc to let the world know that when people come to their classes or utilize their services, that they will be assured an environment where they can feel comfortable engaging in the activity without a focus on bodies, weight, weight-loss or toxic diet culture.
+The EXERT Instructor Pledge (originally the Movement In Motion Pledge) is an easy way for people who teach any kind of movement classes: dance, fitness, boxing, martial arts, personal trainers, etc to let the world know that when people come to their classes or utilize their services, that they will be assured an environment where they can feel comfortable engaging in the activity without a focus on bodies, weight, weight-loss or toxic diet culture.
 Movement In Motion Instructors pledge that:

-I will promote an environment that recognizes that food choices and dietary needs are a personal matter and not food-shame my students and I will be vocal if others in the class do the same
+I will promote an environment that recognizes that food choices and dietary needs are a personal matter and not food-shame my students and I will be vocal if people in my class engage in food shaming

-I will do my best to provide modifications for different body types and abilities
+I will do my best to provide variations in exercises for different body types, abilities, and desires

-I will not try to sell my students products such as supplements, protein powders or other products
+I will not try to sell my students products such as supplements that may be dangerous to them

-I will not make comments about "earning your food" or "getting swimsuit ready," or related comments rooted in shame, earning food, or having to reach a certain body types
+I will not make comments about "earning your food" or "getting swimsuit ready," or related comments rooted in shame, earning food, or having to reach a certain body type

 Eating Disorder Support for Fitness Professionals

 If you are a fitness industry professional (group fitness instructor, personal trainer, gym manager, yoga instructor) looking for trainings and support in how to handle eating disorders in your classes or in your personal life, Exert-ED services can help.
 Exert-ED services offers group trainings and individual consultation on the ethical issues surrounding eating disorders in gyms, group fitness classes, body positivity, Health At Every Size, and how to provide a body positive environment in your space, Exert-ED Eating Disorder Services is happy to help!
-Send Jessica an e-mail at for more information, and sign up for our newsletter below!
+Send me a message through the contact form to connect.